Icinga/icinga2/doc/05-service-monitoring.md

 Run a config validation to see if that works, `icinga2 daemon -C`

 Next, analyse the plugin parameters.
-Plugins with a good help output show optional parameters in square brackes.
+Plugins with a good help output show optional parameters in square brackets.
 This is the case for all parameters for this plugin.
 If there are required parameters, use the `required` key inside the argument.